Violation of the "information-disturbance relationship" in finite-time quantum measurements: Measurement precision and quantum correlations

 The quantum discord is evaluated using \be \mathcal{D}(\rho) = 2+\sum_{k=1}^{4}\lambda_{k}\log_{2}\lambda_{k} -\mathcal{C}(\rho), \ee

 Figures~\ref{tau1}, \ref{tau2} highlight changes in the classical correlation $\mathcal{C}$ and quantum discord $\mathcal{D}$ as function of $t$ ( $0<t<\tau$), based on numerical evaluation of Eqs.~(\ref{eigenV}), (\ref{C}), (\ref{D}) and the eigenvalues $\lambda _{i}$ of $\rho_{_{\mathrm{A,B}}}$ in Eq.~(\ref{matrix1}). $\mathcal{C}$ and $\mathcal{D}$ undergo noticeable changes due to finite-time measurements on a neighboring partition at non-zero $p$, for input parameters $c_3 > c$.
 Figures~\ref{tau1}b and \ref{tau2}b show that the quantum discord $\mathcal{D}$ is enhanced, with a corresponding decrease in $\mathcal{C}$ as $p$ is increased.
 The enhancement in the quantum discord $\mathcal{D}$ is pronounced at a higher ratio $\frac{c_3}{c}$.
 However at $c > c_3$, the numerically evaluated classical correlation was noted to be almost insignificant, $\mathcal{C} \approx$ 0.01 and $\mathcal{D}$ was seen to be independent of $p$.
-These results indicate a trend towards more non-classical behaviour at increased $p$ for the case when $c_3 > c$, however it is not immediately clear why a low $\mathcal{C}$ was obtained at $c_3 < c$.
+These results indicate a trend towards more non-classical behaviour at increased $p$ for the case when $c_3 > c$, however it is not immediately clear why a low $\mathcal{C}$ is obtained at $c_3 < c$.
 Figures~\ref{gauA} and \ref{gauB} illustrate the changes in $\mathcal{C}$ and $\mathcal{D}$ due to the dephasing rate $g$ for various values of the measurement precision $p$.
 At $c < c_3$, the classical correlation $\mathcal{C}$ remains independent of $g$, a trend that appears only beyond a critical $g$ at $c > c_3$.
 This has also been noted in earlier works \cite{maz,pii} for the specific case, $p$=0.
+Imperfect measurements carried out on the subsystem $A$ therefore enhance the non-classical correlations of the adjacent subsystem $B$ at $c_3 > c$.